Majramos/awesome/TOPICS.md

 *   [optuna/optuna](https://github.com/optuna/optuna) - A hyperparameter optimization framework

 ## llm-serving

 *   [ray-project/ray](https://github.com/ray-project/ray) - Ray is an AI compute engine.
 Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.

-## model-selection

-*   [ray-project/ray](https://github.com/ray-project/ray) - Ray is an AI compute engine.
-Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.